 The best serger sewing machines offer a few key advantages over conventional sewing machines.
 They create stronger, more durable seams and deliver professional results.
-They’re also faster than traditional sewing machines.
-They can create multi-thread stitches that give garments and other fabrics extra stretch.
-These machines are also better for tackling sewing projects that involve stretchable fabrics.
-Sergers are ideal for hemming, seaming, and edging.
+They’re also faster than traditional sewing machines and create multi-thread stitches, giving garments and other fabrics extra stretch.

 - BEST FOR BEGINNERS: Janome 8002D Serger